codebytemirza/foodguard-ai/README.md

 Food supply chains in Pakistan are often reactive, responding to shortages only after prices spike or reserves fail.
 Traditional systems lack the real-time integration of weather patterns, global market trends, and regional inventory.

 ### ✨ Our Solution
-FoodGuard AI introduces an **autonomous AI Analyst** that "senses" the environment through multiple data channels, reasons about risks using the **Gemini 2.5 Flash** model, and provides structured, actionable reports with 90%+ confidence scores.
+FoodGuard AI introduces an **autonomous AI Analyst** that "senses" the environment through multiple data channels, reasons about risks using the **gemini-3-flash-preview** model, and provides structured, actionable reports with 90%+ confidence scores.

 ---